-- Students are advised to apply well in advance of their program start date as housing is assigned on a first come first serve basis. - Full payment is required along with the damage deposit is required to move into single student housing, while rent is paid on a month-to-month basis for family housing, plus a damage deposit upon move-in. - Before applying, please read the following information regarding some basic rules and regulations affecting students who choose to access housing services.
-It is important to consider possible lifestyle changes while you are living as a student in a college housing environment.
-These basic housing rules are enforced on a strict basis. - All student housing (single and family residences) is smoke - Firearms are not permitted on premises - Pets are not allowed - You will be required to sign a Tenancy Lease agreement and a Student Code of Conduct agreement, which outlines your responsibilities and provides you with detailed housing rules and regulations.
+- Students are advised to apply well in advance of their program start date as housing is assigned on a first come first serve basis. - Full payment per semester is required along with the damage deposit is required to move into single student housing, while rent is paid on a month-to-month basis for family housing, plus a damage deposit upon move-in.

+- It is important to consider possible lifestyle changes while you are living as a student in a college housing environment, as these are shared accommodations with other tenants.
+All student housing (single and family residences) is smoke free Pets are not allowed - Pets are not allowed You will be required to sign a Residential - Tenancy Agreement and a Student Code of Conduct agreement, which outlines your responsibilities and provides you with detailed housing rules and regulations.